Rinnegatamante/Vita-Recorder/README.md

 # Known Issues
 * Using Best or High video quality may result in empty videos being created (That's cause not enough resources are available for the encoder).
-* When recording in 960x544 resolution without downscaler, you may notice some artifacting in the video (This is cause the encoder is not fast enough to match renderer).

 # Notes
 <b>This plugin is an entry for the [KyûHEN PSVITA homebrew contest](https://kyuhen.customprotocol.com/en/).</b>